KyleAvalani/478homelessdrugs/README.md

 ### What should your audience learn from your resource?
 Please consider specific questions that your project can answer using the data you have identified (that are related to the overarching purpose)

+From our resource, the audience will learn:

+* Which kinds of homeless people are most affected by drug overdose?
+This will aid Homeless Assistance programs in knowing which category of homeless people to target for rehabilitation.

 # Technical Description
 A technical description of the tools and datasets we'll be using.